 January's recipe contest winner is Alina Celine Lancy.
-This duck curry recipe belonged to her great-grandmother, who often cooked it for her grand children as they 'swarmed around the table like bees.'
+She writes that this duck curry recipe belonged to her great-grandmother, who often cooked it for her grand children as they 'swarmed around the table like bees.'
 It makes for a great addition to any festive spread, with a bold burst of pepper that tickles your tastebuds from the very first bite.

 1 kg duck, skinned and cut into medium sized pieces